mattychang/learning_R_for_bioinformatics/mod_1/README.md

-# Module 1: Getting Started with R
+# Module 1: Getting Started

 Goal 1: learn basic syntax, data types, and simple operations.
 Goal 2: get familiar with how to use RStudio